mongodb-developer/social-app-demo/README.md

 The goal of this lesson is to enable search within MongoDB Atlas by creating a search index.
 We should be able to search for flutters by taking advantage of fuzzy searching.

+> Be sure to switch to the `9-lesson` branch in your local environment.

 ## Task 1: Create a search index

 1. From the Atlas dashboard, select **Database** from the left menu.